waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Agent Development Status
 - `pathfinding_agent` failed a second time to avoid a defeated trainer obstacle (T10143).
 Reverting to manual navigation for Route 3.
 Debugging is now a lower priority.

+# Agent & Navigation Strategy Update (Post-Critique)
+- **`pathfinding_agent` Status:** Shelved.
+The agent has repeatedly failed to recognize defeated trainers as obstacles.
+Reverting to manual navigation until this is definitively fixed.
+- **Navigation in High-Encounter Areas:** Adopt a short-segment navigation strategy.
+Instead of plotting long routes, I will plan movements to the next immediate landmark or junction to minimize disruption from wild battles.